Splash around this summer at the best beaches in Australia of 2023!

 Noosa Main Beach

-Noosa is a very popular holiday destination, famed for its stunning beaches, great shops and excellent restaurants.
-The main beach has gorgeous clear water and gentle waves, perfect for children or those learning to surf, and is patrolled by lifesavers 365 days a year.
-Opportunities for swimming, snorkelling, standup paddle-boarding and surfing makes Noosa’s Main Beach a wonderful experience for everyone who loves the water.
+Not only is Noosa a popular holiday destination thanks to its great shops and excellent restaurants; but it is also famed for its stunning beaches.
+Noosa Main Beach has gorgeous clear water and gentle waves, perfect for children or those learning to surf, and is patrolled by lifesavers 365 days a year.
+Opportunities for swimming, snorkelling, standup paddle-boarding and surfing makes Noosa Main Beach a wonderful experience for everyone who loves the water.